bobnetnetwork/axel-pro-for-woocomerce/readme.txt

 = Feedback =

 I'd be happy to hear your feedback!
-Feel free to contact me at bobesz@bobnet.hu
+Feel free to contact me at bobesz@bobnet.network

 = Contribution =